-A key strength of the CFC is that Federal donors decide not only how much money they will give but also which charities they wish to receive their support.
-Thus, it is not possible to know in advance how well any single charity will do.
-Some charities appeal strongly to a wide range of individuals and attract substantial support.
-Other charities are of interest to only a limited number of donors, and their total pledges will be commensurately smaller.
+Each CFC donor decides how much to pledge and which charities to support.
+That means it's impossible to know in advance how much an organization will raise.
+Some charities appeal to a wide range of individuals and attract substantial support, often exceeding $100,000.
+Others interest a more limited population, and their total pledges will be commensurately smaller.